Congratulations, you’ve finally made it into Merch by Amazon.

 It is important to note that pricing low will help you gain sales, however, the amount of profit you make will also below the desired amount.

-This strategy will also work if your aim is to get good reviews.
+In Amazon Merch pricing, this strategy will also work if your aim is to get good reviews.

 If you can make a large number of sales, this means that more people will leave reviews, and if your designs are good, they will leave good reviews.